pohouyam/clewcrypt/README.md

 ClewCrypt is a generic name I used to fork the VeraCrypt, an outstanding replacement of the deceased TrueCrypt tool.

-It differs from original VeraCrypt only in supplying additional 'clew' options, to allow stehanography-like features to make locating actual encrypted volume harder.
+It differs from original ClewCrypt only in supplying additional 'clew' options, to allow steganography-like features to make locating actual encrypted volume harder.

 The original README.md from VeraCrypt primary repository follows.

-This archive contains the source code of VeraCrypt.
+This archive contains the source code of ClewCrypt.
 It is based on original TrueCrypt 7.1a with security enhancements and modifications.